Data centre design removes need for mechanical cooling and delivers 40 construction cost saving

 Collaborative process helps deliver one of the lowest energy consumption data centres in the world

-Nebius' data centre in Finland with four data halls and total IT load of 40MW is a great example of energy efficient engineering.
-Royal HaskoningDHV’s Data Centres team was involved in every stage of the project.
-We helped translate the business case into a design through a collaborative process which explored every conceivable way to simplify the project.
-Besides low energy, it resulted in one of the lowest-cost high-tech data centres in the world.
+Nebius’ data centre in Mäntsälä, Finland, with four data halls and a total IT load of 40MW, stands as a leading example of energy-efficient engineering.
+The Haskoning Data Centre team supported every stage of the project, translating the business case into a design through a highly collaborative process that explored every possible way to simplify and optimise delivery.
+Alongside minimising energy use, this approach resulted in one of the lowest-cost high-tech data centres in the world.

-Throughput of external air avoids the need for mechanical cooling
+Harnessing external air for efficient cooling

-Next generation data centre design
+Next generation adaptable data centre design

 ¹ The physical phenomenon is used in which water that evaporates from the air, extracts heat, and thereby cools a surface.